protocolbuffers/protobuf/ruby/README.md

 * Ruby development headers
 * a C compiler

-To Build the JRuby extension, you will need:

-* Maven
-* The latest version of the protobuf java library (see ../java/README.md)
-* Install JRuby via rbenv or RVM

 First switch to the desired platform with rbenv or RVM.

 Then install the required Ruby gems: